Mini-grant supports BLM, volunteer effort to address growth impacts

 The restoration project supported by a Chaffee Common Ground mini-grant helps direct recreation to less sensitive areas and allows the deteriorated area to recover.
 The trail is no longer used by mountain bikers or hikers, since the new, more sustainable Bacon Bits trail nearby was built by the Buena Vista Singletrack Coalition.

-The mini-grant program started in 2020 is for one- to two-year projects requesting $5,000 or less that advance Common Ground program goals, which include protecting landscape and watershed health from the negative impacts of outdoor recreation.
-The intent is to support small projects and allow more participation through a simplified application process.
+The mini-grant program started in 2020 is for one- or two-year projects requesting $5,000 or less that advance Common Ground program goals, which include protecting landscape and watershed health from the negative impacts of outdoor recreation.
+The intent in offering mini-grants was to support small projects and allow more participation through a simplified application process.

 Read more Stories of Impact from Chaffee Common Ground.